xprova/piccolo-cli-lib/README.md

 ## @Command Annotations

-The `@Command` annotation can be used to
+The `@Command` annotation can be used to specify command aliases:

-Methods can be renamed using aliases:

 ```Java
 @Command(aliases = { "perf", "compute" })